 - When would we want the new software to be installed/ implemented?

 If any of the questions above cannot be answered, a big red flag should be raised and you should be asking yourself if the time you will be putting into this search is going to be time well spent.
-Sometimes, out of frustration, a search for ERP software is started and the only answer we hear is, “Our current software does not do what we want it to”, but no consideration has been given to the process of actually implementing a new system.
+Sometimes, out of frustration, a search for inventory and accounting software is started and the only answer we hear is, “Our current software does not do what we want it to”, but no consideration has been given to the process of actually implementing a new system.
 Make sure your company is ready to take on this project before you spend too much time performing a search.
 Once you determine that a search is warranted, it is time to find out other areas of your operations that new software could improve.

 Engage the staff that are purchasing your inventory and performing the daily operations in the warehouse.
 They will be able to provide you with information on how they perform various tasks and make suggestions on how their processes might be improved.
-Furthermore, it also helps with “Buy-in” when a new solution is implemented if the people using the new solution feel they have had input to the solution.
+Furthermore, it also helps with “Buy-in” when a new solution is implemented if the people using the new software feel they have had input to the solution.
 The questions to ask include:

 - What tools are used to determine what to purchase?